bigbio/DLEAMSE/README.md

 # DLEAMSE
-A Deep LEArning-based Mass Spectra Embedder for spectral similarity scoring
-DLEAMSE (Deep-LEArning based MS/MS Spectra Embedding model) is based on Siamese Network , which was trained and tested with a larger dataset from PRIDE Cluster.
+A Deep LEArning-based Mass Spectra Embedder for spectral similarity scoring.
+DLEAMSE (based on Siamese Network) is trained and tested with a larger dataset from PRIDE Cluster.

 # Requirements
 Python3 (Anaconda3)